Installation

 Customize Annie per project

-Tailor Annie’s responses with Automation rules, and use its Slack identities list to choose which users and bots Annie auto-processes vs. only answers when tagged.
+Tailor Annie’s responses with Annie Automation rules, and use its Slack identities list to choose which users and bots Annie auto-processes vs. only answers when tagged.
 Keep Annie in focused channels (for example

 #infra-alerts) for a high signal-to-noise ratio.Register on-call bots